 Is CBD Oil Right For You?

 CBD Oil is not a guarantee.
 Not enough studies have been done to prove that all of these benefits are concrete.
-However, many studies and individuals are showing that it is worth a try (not to mention this Forbes article).
+However, many studies and individuals are showing that it is worth a try.

 Make sure you discuss things with your doctor or therapist before giving it a try and keep them in the loop with your results.